joelbyler/dad_status/README.md

 ## Dev notes
 Heroku's [heroku-docker plugin][1] is a fantastic way to get the best of both worlds: easy local development with Docker and (almost) foolproof production on Heroku.
 All you need to start is the [Heroku Toolbelt][2].

+Environment variables:

+* this app uses the dotenv gem
+* see .env.sample for a list of environment variables to assign
+  - __MAKER_TOKEN__ this is the token from the IFTTT Maker channel, you should user your own and keep it a secret
+* Rename the file to .env for testing locally
+* Set the variables in your Heroku app's settings when running on Heroku

 Make sure the plugin is installed:

     heroku plugins:install heroku-docker